Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Eg. Google ubuntu 22 nginx install cloudpanel
 	- Brief from: https://www.cloudpanel.io/docs/v2/getting-started/other/.
 Notice the URL; Look up if there are newer versions of the documentation.
 Make sure you're not following an old version's instructions, like v1
 	- The instructions could be (Cloudpanel installations is missing the step of stopping the services):
-		1. You must stop all port 80, 443, and 3306, otherwise when it installs Cloudpanel it will say the ports are in use.
+		1. You must stop all port 80, 443, and 3306, if they've been installed (Ideally, they were never installed because Cloudpanel installs best on an empty system).
+Otherwise, when it installs Cloudpanel it will say the ports are in use.
 Run those that are applicable:
 			```
 			sudo systemctl stop apache2
 			sudo systemctl stop nginx